-The whole damn series is this trope incarnate.
+The whole damn series.
 Which is odd, because it takes place After the End.

-The very last scene in the final TV episode of Jungle Wa Itsumo Hale Nochi Guu.
+The very last scene in the final TV episode of Jungle wa Itsumo Hare nochi Guu.
 Despite the rest of the episode essentially being as nonsensical as the rest of the series.

 Sister Princess: At the end of episode 20, when, as a Christmas present, the sisters sing a song for their brother.
 An example of Crowning Music of Heartwarming.